 None of us know what tomorrow might bring, or can predict our future health.
 Planning today can ensure that your wishes are known, no matter what the future holds.
 Advance Care Planning guides all decision-makers and may bring comfort and peace of mind to families and to those who may have to make healthcare decisions on your behalf.

-GCDs are physician (or designate) orders that:
+GCDs are Most Responsible Health Practitioner (MRHP) orders that:

-A GCD is seen as a short-hand communication tool that guides all members of the health care team and assures the patient’s voice in decision-making.
+A GCD is seen as a short-hand communication tool that guides all members of the healthcare team and assures the patient’s voice in decision-making.